 - What needs to be learning and what can be supporting reference material and resources (e.g. ‘How To’ guides or FAQs)?

 If you reduce the amount of content, you automatically have a smaller job to do.
 Less is more!
 Your learners will thank you too, as attention spans are shorter online (just like when watching TV!).
 If a classroom session used to take half a day, try to squeeze it down to between 20 and 30 minutes.
 You may not succeed, but you’ll be moving in the right direction.

 Next, because you’re under pressure and some topics are more urgent than others, consider a phased release.
 Don’t attempt to convert all your classroom sessions into elearning ahead of some grand launch; prioritize the most important courses and stagger the release of new training.
 This mindset also applies to individual courses – can these be released in episodes?

 Additionally, once you’ve got your audience’s attention, it’s the perfect time to suggest other existing content.
-Learning Pool’s Stream LXP can combine courses with curated content (from internal and external sources) and recommend them to learners based on their profile, interests, and existing knowledge.
+Learning Pool’s Platform can combine courses with curated content (from internal and external sources) and recommend them to learners based on their profile, interests, and existing knowledge.